ubccpsc/classy/packages/portal/frontend/src/app/views/340/CS340Frontend.md

 the assignment information.

-* The grades view shows all students who _have been uploaded by csv_ **and** who are _still registered_ in the org.
+* The grades view shows all students who _have been uploaded by csv_ **and** who are _still registered_ in the org, and all their scores, per deliverable/assignment

+* The deliverable grades view shows all teams, and their respective grades and repositories.
+Note:

 <!--